Last Updated on

 Backtalk can come in various forms.
 Some children feel compelled to argue, in order to have the last word.
 Others keep repeating their request and explaining the reason for their request multiple times, even after you have said ‘no’.
 Some children may make rude gestures.
 This kind of insolent behaviour can lead to severe disciplinary issues if left unchecked.
 Hence, parents should take steps to address back talking in a firm but non-threatening way.

 Why Do Children Talk Back?

 Another reason for back talking is learned behaviour.
 Children pick up tones from various sources.
-It could be from observing their peers, watching television or even observing the behaviour of parents or extended family members.
+It could be from observing their peers, watching television, or even observing the behaviour of parents or extended family members.
 Some children imitate behaviours that they have seen without understanding that it is disrespectful.
 Another reason for children to talk back could be that they are irritable because they are tired, sleepy, or hungry.
-Children may lash out on their parents by talking back.
+Children may also lash out at their parents by talking back.

 How to Stop Your Child from Talking Back

-Parents should deal with back talking to children calmly and rationally.
-They should explain to the child about unacceptable ways of communicating and how to express themselves in a constructive manner.
-Following are a few tips on how to discipline a child who talks back.
+Parents should deal with back talking by children calmly and rationally.
+They should explain to the child unacceptable ways of communicating, and how to instead express himself in a constructive manner.
+Following are a few tips on how to discipline a child who talks back:

 When a child speaks back, your automatic response may be to reply in anger with a raised voice.
-However, this only escalates the situation and lead to an argument in the form of a shouting competition.
-When dealing with a child answering back, stay calm and do not get into an argument.
+However, this only escalates the situation and leads to an argument or shouting competition.
+When dealing with a child answering back, stay calm, and do not get into an argument.
 A firm ‘no’ will get your point across.
 You need not explain the rationality of your decision to your child.
-You simply have to make them follow the rules.
+You simply have to make him follow the rules.